oracle/coherence-operator/docs/samples/coherence-deployments/extend/proxy-tier/README.md

    $ kubectl port-forward -n sample-coherence-ns proxy-tier-coherence-0 20000:20000
    ```

-5. Connect via QueryPlus and run the `CohQL` commands.
+5. Connect via CohQL and run the commands:

-   Run the following command to execute QueryPlus:

    ```bash
    $ mvn exec:java
    ```

-   Run the following `CohQL` commands to insert data into the cluster.
+   Run the following CohQL commands to insert data into the cluster.

    ```sql
    insert into 'test' key('key-1') value('value-1');